 Today we’re bring a little taste of Manila to our kitchen with this easy Yema cake recipe.

-Think of a thick frosting, a sprinkle of cheese, and heavenly sweetness, and you have the Yema Cake.
+Think of thick frosting, a sprinkle of cheese, and heavenly sweetness, and you have the Yema Cake.
 It is a chiffon cake, with Yema as the top coating.
 Yema is an icing that is rich in butter and milk, two ingredients that make the cake more flavourful.

 Although sweet and indulgent, yema alone is heavy so it’s important you put your skills and creativity together to make it light and fluffy.
 To help this, I recommend choosing a sponge or chiffon cake as your base.